Wednesday, April 10, 2019

 It was our initial plan to visit an old church for a Sunday worship service on our way from Bicheno to Burnie on 31 March which happened to be a Sunday.

 Our internet search led us to "The Church", a restaurant converted from a magnificent old sandstone church built in 1857.
-Before the drive, we had decided to stop at Campbell town to have lunch at "The Church" before moving on to our next destination.
+Before the drive, we had decided to stop at Campbell to have lunch at "The Church" before moving on to our next destination.

 It was a surprise to see such a magnificent church building in such remote interior of Tasmania.
 Its Gothic architecture and towering needle spire is comparable to those seen in some of the Eastern European countries.
 This Church building was once St. Andrew Anglican Church.